ray-project/ray/doc/source/development.rst

 3. Define an environment variable BAZEL_SH to point to bash.exe.
 If git for Windows was installed for all users, bash's path should be ``C:\Program Files\Git\bin\bash.exe``.
 If git was installed for a single user, adjust the path accordingly.

-4. Install cython:
+4. Install cython and pytest:

 .. code-block:: shell

-  pip install cython
+  pip install cython==0.29.0 pytest

 5. Download ray source code and build it.